getgud-io/cpp-getgud-sdk/README.md

 * `matchGuid` - guid of the live Match where the action happened, is given to you when `StartMatch` is called.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - guid AKA nickname of the player who is doing this action, max length is 36 chars.
-This can be marked as an environment
+* `playerGuid`  - player guid which is your player Id that belongs to the player whom is doing this action, max length is 10 chars.
 * `victimPlayerGuid` - guid AKA nickname of the player who is the victim of the Damage action, max length is 36 chars.
 * `damageDone` - How much damage was given
 * `weaponGuid` - guid AKA name of the weapon attack was performed with, max length is 3 chars